Results of the Work – 11/24/25

 Bob

-Thanks for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today, if you had a chance.
+God truly blessed and now I’m off to teach a Bible Study at school.

 In Him,